Ferdinand Perier: Superior Regular and Coadjutor Bishop

 In August 1913, Perier became the Superior Regular of the West Bengal Mission as well as the Counselor of the Archdiocese.
 The next eight years were "the most strenuous years of his life".
-The First World War began in 1914 and Belgium, the main source of the Mission’s funds, was invaded by the Germans so the funds were gone until the Armistice in 1918.
-It was "a financial coup de force to keep it going" but Perier’s experiences as a merchant proved to be invaluable.
+The First World War began in 1914 and Belgium, the main source of the Mission's funds, was invaded by the Germans so the funds were gone until the Armistice in 1918.
+It was "a financial coup de force to keep it going" but Perier's experiences as a merchant proved to be invaluable.
 When the Armistice was signed in 1918, he had already added two churches, one mission station and the whole Assam Mission to the Bengal Mission.
 But his success came at a great cost.
-Twenty-one missionaries died and the expenditures were only a third of the Mission’s original budget.
-During his term as the Superior Regular, Perier went to Europe twice - at the end of 1914, after the war began, to attend the General Congregation of the Jesuits and in 1920 to attend the Provincial Congregation of the Belgian Jesuits and to represent Archbishop Meuleman for his ad limina visit to Rome.
+Twenty-one missionaries died and the expenditures were only a third of the Mission's original budget.
+During his term as the Superior Regular, Perier went to Europe twice – at the end of 1914, after the war began, to attend the General Congregation of the Jesuits and in 1920 to attend the Provincial Congregation of the Belgian Jesuits and to represent Archbishop Meuleman for his ad limina visit to Rome.

-In 11 August 1921 Perier was appointed Coadjutor Bishop of Calcutta and received episcopal consecration on 21 December, with the title of Titular Archbishop of Plataea and the right of automatic succession, by Archbishop Meuleman.
+On 11 August 1921 Perier was appointed Coadjutor Bishop of Calcutta and received episcopal consecration on 21 December, with the title of Titular Archbishop of Plataea and the right of automatic succession, by Archbishop Meuleman.
 When health problems forced the Archbishop to resign on 23 June 1924, Perier, being the Coadjutor Bishop, automatically succeeded him as the third Archbishop of Calcutta.

 Archbishop of Calcutta

-As the new Archbishop, Perier was "a firm believer in an Indian clergy and in the Papal policy as outlined in Pope Benedict XV’s encyclical on the missions," Maximum illud (Latin, "The Greatest Thing").
+As the new archbishop, Perier was "a firm believer in an Indian clergy and in the papal policy as outlined in Pope Benedict XV’s encyclical on the missions," Maximum illud (Latin, "The Greatest Thing").